Back to blog

 In addition to the extra parameters mentioned above, this endpoint also supports some additional parameters such as: domain, start_page, pages, limit, and locale.

 The domain parameters allow users to choose specific TLD to narrow down search results.
-The start_page parameter tells which result page, to begin with. pages parameter is used to retrieve several pages from the search result, starting from the start _ page. limit is used to specify the number of results per page.
+The start_page parameter tells which result page, to begin with. pages parameter is used to retrieve several pages from the search result, starting from the start _ page. pages is used to specify the number of results per page.
+The parse parameter automatically extracts the data from the raw HTML document.
 Lastly, the locale parameter is used to localize/display results in a specific language.

 payload = {